twbs/bootstrap/docs/migration.md

 | New table variants | |
 | New utility classes | |

+TODO: audit new classes that didn't exist in v3

 ## What's removed
 The following components have been removed in v4.0.0.